UPPMAX/linux-command-line-102/docs/sessions/sed/README.md

 !!! info "Learning outcomes"

-    - Learners can use `sed`
+    - Learners can use `sed` to filter for lines using a regular expression
-    - Learners have practiced using the `sed` manual
+    - Learners can use `sed` to replace lines using a regular expression
-    - Learners can use `sed` to replace text
+    - Learners can use `sed` to delete lines
+    - Learners can use `sed` with different types of input and output
-    - Learners can send text to `sed` using a pipe
+    - Learners can use `sed` with the two different regular expression types
-    - (optional) Learners have seen the flexibility of `sed`
+    - (optional) Learners have seen three `sed` learning resources

 ???- note "For teachers"